avielrs/avielrs.github.io/_posts/2020-04-01-BrainStation-Capstone.md

 ![Alternate image text](/images/NLP_Wine/wine1.jpg)

 #### Problem Statement:
 Predicting how a wine will perform and understanding why that wine performs well can be beneficial for consumers and sellers of wine.
 For example, a winemaker might want to gain insights into why their pinot noir is rated higher than their chardonnay.
 As well, wine distributers might want to make profitable decisions like is it worth it to invest in an expensive wine and will this wine sell.
-To delve into these questions, I created a predictive model to target wine scores and analyze a dataset that includes the geography of the wine, price, description, variety, and vintage.
+To delve into these questions, I created a predictive model to attempt to target wine scores and analyze a dataset that includes the geography of the wine, price, description, variety, and vintage.

 #### Background:
 Understanding what makes a great wine is very complex.
 The taste of a wine is dependent on the climate, weather, geology, soil, timing of pruning, and chemical makeup of the wine.
 For example, a pinot noir thrives in Central Coast, California because that region provides the combination of sunlight and fog which creates a cool climate that is perfect for winemaking.
 As well the geology in that region provides soil content of mudstone and siltstone which is another contributing factor to a great tasting pinot noir.
 We can see that creating a predictive model to determine which wines perform the best is complex.
 Therefore, this project is a first step approach to predicting wine scores.